 - Enforces a quota on each application, restricting how many API calls may be made in a day, month, or year

-To do this you need to attach 2 policies to set up API key validation and quotas:
+To do this you need to attach two policies to the API proxies to set up API key validation and quotas:

 - API Key Validation- to verify the API key for an API product defined in Apigee.
 It returns an error if the key is invalid and if it is valid, Apigee looks up the attributes from the API product.